FelixDryselius/wipkand/README.md

 ## Clone project
 - Clone the project from GitHub using using this link: git@github.com:FelixDryselius/wipkand.git
+- Navigate into the project and checkout the "production" branch

+### Get project from .zip
+- Go to the latest release here on github and download the project.
+This contains a production ready version of the system.

 ## Database setup
 - Download & Install MySQL Community Server at: https://dev.mysql.com/downloads/mysql/